Salamanca, New York: Economy

 Retail shops include several Seneca-owned cigarette, tobacco, coffee shops, and gas stations; there are several empty storefronts, especially in the city's central business district on and near Main Street.
 The Seneca Nation has made efforts to diversify, establishing a tribal holding company in 2009 and an economic development corporation in 2011.
 In 2021, many of the city's vacant buildings and former smoke shops were converted into cannabis dispensaries, leading to a glut of retailers for the recently legalized product.

-Among the national chains that operate franchises in Salamanca are McDonald's, Burger King, Little Caesars, Tim Hortons, Subway, and AutoZone on the west side; and Rite-Aid (owned by Carl Paladino's Ellicott Development Co.), Save-a-Lot and Family Dollar in the center of the city.
-Save-a-Lot competes with Parkview Supermarket, which is owned by Erie County, Pennsylvania-based Sander's Markets.
-Family Dollar is in the city's only shopping mall, Salamanca Mall, in which the regional Worth W. Smith Hardware chain, a local antique shop, and a small taqueria also operate.

-Three hotels operate in the city, the Seneca Allegany Casino hotel, Myers Steakhouse and Inn, and the White Pine Lodge, the latter of which took over the departing Holiday Inn Express in 2021.
-Two other hotels, the Westgate and the Dudley, are vacant.

-Regional banks Five Star Bank, Community Bank, N.A. and Cattaraugus County Bank all have branches in Salamanca, as does the CCSE Federal Credit Union.
+The city's only shopping mall, Salamanca Mall, hosts a regional hardware chain, a local antique shop, and a small taqueria called "Rock'n Taco".
+Three hotels operate in the city.

 A number of industrial factories, among them McHone Industries (a metal fabricating company) and Salamanca Lumber, operate in the center part of the city.